nymtech/nym/documentation/docs/src/ecash/double-spend-prot.md

 We can, however, mitigate this problem.

 ## Solution to Offline Double Spending
-To efficiently prevent the fraudulent use of tickets within the Nym network, we propose a two-tiered solution that combines (1) the immediate detection of double-spending attempts at the entry node level and (2) subsequent identification and blacklisting at the nym-API level.
+To efficiently prevent the fraudulent use of tickets within the Nym network, a two-tiered solution is in place that combines (1) the immediate detection of double-spending attempts at the entry node level and (2) subsequent identification and blacklisting at the nym-API level.

-TODO check against https://www.figma.com/board/geUGlj4Dffddx3E08vMZxz/Ecash-Flow?node-id=0-1&node-type=CANVAS&t=yuSZkEQRna8RqzwD-0 to check you havent gone off piste yet
+TODO check against https://www.figma.com/board/geUGlj4Dffddx3E08vMZxz/Ecash-Flow?node-id=0-1&node-type=CANVAS&t=yuSZkEQRna8RqzwD-0 to check you havent gone off piste

 ### Entry Node Implementation: Real-Time Ticket Unspending Validation
 Each zkNym contains as an attribute a unique serial number, which is revealed in plaintext to the respective ingress Gateway.
 Each Gateway has a copy of a [Bloom Filter](https://www.geeksforgeeks.org/bloom-filters-introduction-and-python-implementation/) - on receiving a zkNym, it will check against its copy in a local database to check whether this serial number has already been seen.
 If so, it rejects the zkNym as being double-spent and the client's connection request is rejected.
 If not, it will add the serial number to its local DB cache.